Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ### Process

 1. Download and decrypt the metadata file
-1. Upload the file in a new block with a new UUID
+1. Upload the file in a new block with a new UUID and a new key
-1. Update the file object in the metadata with the new ref, increment the version
+1. Update the file object in the metadata with the new ref and key, increment the version
 1. Encrypt the metadata file and upload it, overwriting the old metadata file
 1. Delete the old block of the deleted file on S3